Lorenz-127/Student-X/README.md

 ### submit form with dropdown

 - The form is a call to action.
-- The name and email address fields are kept simple to minimise the user's need to submit the form.
+- The name and email address fields are kept simple to minimize the user's need to submit the form.
 - With the dropdown, the user can set his age group and is motivated to learn more about software programming with the button.

 ![submit-form](assets/feature-img/submit-form.png)